collingsandrew/milestone-one-project/README.md

 ### Target Audience

 - Fellow breeders looking for another kitten to join their own cattery.
-- Customers interested in giving a kitten a forever home.
+- Customers that are interested in giving a kitten a forever home.
-- New and returning customers searching for information/advice.
+- New and returning customers searching for information or advice.

 ### User Stories